-Resolutions of Noteholders will only be effective if such resolutions have been approved by the Issuer and, if so required, by the Relevant Regulator.
+Resolutions of Noteholders will only be effective if such resolutions have been approved by the Issuer and, if so required, by the Relevant Regulator and/or the Resolution Authority.

-For the avoidance of doubt, modifications to the Conditions to effect any amendments to these Conditions determined pursuant to Condition 3(j)(v) may be made without any requirement for the consent or approval of the Noteholders.
+For the avoidance of doubt, modifications to the Conditions to effect any amendments to these Conditions determined pursuant to Condition 3(k)(v) may be made without any requirement for the consent or approval of the Noteholders.